by Kimberly Miller

 7. Non-electronic entertainment

 Books, games, puzzles and other non-electronic-dependent entertainment for the kids can be helpful to have around just in case.
 Your may find yourselves in a situation where you will need such things to keep everybody happy and distracted.
-A helpful list of such items can be found.
+A helpful list of such items can be found at this page on the HOME website.

 Being prepared for emergencies or for shortages in food or other goods is an important part of living in our current reality.
 Encourage your children to understand the necessity of planning ahead, and make it a family endeavor.